 As we have explored in this article, your chances of surviving a terrorist attack increase if you:

 - Are alert for the signs of a terrorist attack before it happens

 - Know how to remain calm and get out of the immediate site of the attack quickly.

 - Get in touch with your family once you have escaped the immediate vicinity of the attack

 - Be prepared to fight your way out if necessary

 - Decide whether bugging in or bugging out will be safer for your family’s survival

-While the goal of terrorists is to spread fear and panic, by controlling your adrenaline and using your head to think, you will do what the terrorists don’t expect you to do, and thus your chances of surviving will automatically go up.
+While the goal of terrorists is to spread fear and panic, by controlling your adrenaline and using your head to think, you will do what the terrorists don’t expect you to do, and thus your chances of survival increase.